Chart Color Schemes

 Educational attainment in Darling Heights aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 33.8% currently enrolled in formal education.
-This includes 10.1% in primary, 9.4% in tertiary, and 7.3% in secondary education.
-Schools include Darling Heights State School and Highlands Christian College, serving a total of 1,295 students.
-Darling Heights has typical Australian school conditions (ICSEA: 1005) with balanced educational opportunities.
-The educational mix consists of 1 primary and 1 K-12 school.
-Local school capacity is limited at 7.9 places per 100 residents compared to the regional average of 17.2, leading many families to seek schooling in nearby areas.
+Educational participation is high, with 33.8% of residents currently enrolled in formal education.
+This includes 10.1% in primary education, 9.4% in tertiary education, and 7.3% pursuing secondary education.
+The area offers educational provision through Darling Heights State School and Highlands Christian College, serving a total of 1,295 students.
+These schools demonstrate typical Australian school conditions (ICSEA: 1005) with balanced educational opportunities.
+The educational mix includes one primary school and one K-12 school.
+Local school capacity is limited at 7.9 places per 100 residents compared to the regional average of 17.2, leading many families to travel for schooling in nearby areas.

 Frequently Asked Questions - Education